joeforth/fractal_slicer/README.md

 Fractal Slicer addresses this by analysing the geometry and determining **which lines are safe to print at each stage**.

-At a high level, the algorithm works as follows:
+The algorithm works as follows:

 1. Import a 3D vascular network (`.txt` file) exported from Rhino
 2. Identify junctions (“nodes”) by clustering line endpoints